 Hard water has enough calcium and/or magnesium to reduce the cleaning potential of the soap or detergent.
 The hardness is calculated from the concentration of calcium and magnesium ions in the water and reported in milligrams per litre of calcium carbonate (CaCO3) equivalent.
 A German unit (dH) may be referred to by European washing machine and dishwasher manufacturers (1 dH = 17.8 mg/L CaCO3).
 On a scale of hardness, less than 70 mg/L CaCO3 is rated as soft; 70-140 mg/L slightly hard, 140-210 mg/L medium hard.
 Some town water supplies are extremely hard and not the most pleasant to wash with - unfortunately that hardness is mostly related to geology and costly to overcome.

 Rain water is ALWAYS soft, hence the recommended dose of detergent can almost always be reduced.
-Many bore water sources are very hard and will require increased doses of detergent to overcome the hardness.
-You need to judge the quality of the water yourself and adjust the dose accordingly.......don't blindly follow the manufacturers' recommendation, as all water is not the same.
+Many bore water sources are very hard, in basalt landscapes may have a hardness of 400 mg/L or higher, and will require increased doses of detergent to overcome the hardness.
+You need to judge the quality of the water yourself and adjust the dose accordingly.......don't blindly follow the manufacturers' recommendation, as all water is not the same, not even metropolitan water supplies.
 Refer to additional information on the "hardness" page.

 Water conservation of the greywater inputs is easier to implement with fixtures that reduce the amount of water used.
 Low-flow shower roses reduce water flow from 12-15 L per minute to 9 L, or less, per minute.
 There's no point slowing the flow of water into a bath, it just takes longer to fill the bath to an appropriate level.
 It's easier to use less water in the bath.
 Over the hand-basin, an aerator fitted to the tap spout will give the illusion of a higher water flow and a lower water use will result.
 There are also replacement tap washers that make it more inconvenient to turn the tap on 'full-bore' with the resulting reduction in water use.